socketio/socket.io/docs/API.md

 socket.emit('with-binary', 1, '2', { 3: '4', 5: new Buffer(6) });
 ```

-The `ack` argument is optional and will be called with the server answer.
+The `ack` argument is optional and will be called with the client's answer.

 ```js
 var io = require('socket.io')();